Article

 Pull Planning

-Instead of a traditional push system where tasks are scheduled from the start date, pull planning schedules tasks based on when things are ready to go, so everything happens just in time without waiting around.
+Instead of a traditional push system where tasks are scheduled from the start date, Pull Planning schedules tasks based on when things are ready to go, so everything happens just in time without waiting around.

 Just-in-Time (JIT) Delivery